-Headquartered in Raritan, NJ, with manufacturing operations in Rochester NY, Pompano Beach, FL and Pencoed, Wales, Ortho Clinical Diagnostics has more than 4,500 employees worldwide.
+Ortho-Clinical Diagnostics, Inc. has U.S. headquarters in Raritan, NJ and operations in Rochester, NY, Pompano Beach, FL, Strasbourg, France and Pencoed, Wales, Ortho Clinical Diagnostics has more than 4,500 employees worldwide.
 We are dedicated to investing significant resources to continuously improve our products and develop solutions to address unmet medical needs.

 Our single focus is to help hospitals, laboratories and blood centers worldwide deliver results that help patients experience a better quality of life.

 The Company maintains a leadership position in two major market segments: